 This page is updated as opportunities cross our desk.
-Check back often, follow our instagram @ghscollegeandcareercentral, and check out our binder full of hard copy information in room 128!
+Check back often, and follow our instagram @ghscollegeandcareercentral.
+We include internships with deadlines that have past in order to help you plan for next year.

 ACE Mentor Program: 12-week after school program that gives students a hands-on introduction to Architecture, Construction Management, and Engineering.

-Construction Camp with Pacific NW Carpenters Institute: Multi-faceted, 8-week presentation of various subjects related to carpentry and the construction industry in general.
+Pacific NW Carpenters Institute Construction Camp: Multi-faceted, 8-week presentation of various subjects related to carpentry and the construction industry.

-For more than 30 years, the Rotary Club of Portland has provided the opportunity for high school students to explore the challenges and opportunities of our free enterprise system and the dynamics of the business world through Enterprise Academy.
-This innovative weekend retreat allows students to interact with successful business people and to participate in highly informative and enjoyable team project.
-3:00 PM Friday, March 6 - 4:00PM Sunday, March 8 at Camp Kuratli, Boring Oregon (transportation provided).
+Enterprise Academy For more than 30 years, the Rotary Club of Portland has provided the opportunity for high school students to explore the challenges and opportunities of our free enterprise system and the dynamics of the business world through Enterprise Academy.
+This innovative weekend retreat allows students to interact with successful business people and to participate in highly informative and enjoyable team projects.
+Camp Kuratli, Boring Oregon (transportation provided).
 Application deadline 2/27/20.

-OMSI Outdoor Science Apprentice Instructor - Hancock Field Station and Pacific Marine Science Camp.
+++Outdoor Science Apprentice Instructor- Hancock Field Station and Pacific Marine Science Camp.
 Camp Counselor/Instructor.
 You will work with instructors to teach environmental education topics and eventually teach by yourself.
-Room and board is provided during the program.
+Room and board plus pay is provided during the program.

 NW Filmmakers’ Festival Intern/Volunteer